timkendrick/timkendrick.github.io/_posts/tips/2016-05-17-const-vs-let.md

 ```

 …or alternatively use a library such as [Immutable.js](https://facebook.github.io/immutable-js/) to ensure that your data objects remain unmodified.

+The advantage of returning a clone of the object, rather than just modifying the original, is that you can ensure that your object never changes during the lifecycle of your program.
+This makes debugging much easier, and also allows you to verify much more efficiently whether an update will lead to changes in the application state (e.g. by using a single strict equality check in a React-style diff algorithm, rather than recursively iterating through all the object properties to determine whether something has updated).

 In short, if you find that your code relies on reassigning variables declared with `let` or `var`, I'd suggest refactoring it such that it can be expressed purely with `const` assignments, so whoever reads your code will always know exactly what value each variable refers to.